 If a criminal defendant faces the possibility of jail time if convicted for the crime(s) charged, the defendant has a constitutional right to the assistance of an attorney, or "counsel."
 If the defendant wishes to be represented by an attorney but cannot afford to hire one, a government-appointed attorney will be assigned at no cost to the defendant.
 Usually employed as "public defenders", these government-appointed defense attorneys are responsible for zealously protecting a criminal defendant's rights at all stages of the criminal process.
 To learn more about the right to counsel, go here.

-While you're entitled to a court-appointed attorney during a criminal case, you could also benefit from reaching out to seasoned criminal defense attorneys in your community.
+While defendants who meet certain criteria are entitled to a court-appointed attorney during a criminal case, you could also benefit from reaching out to a seasoned criminal defense attorney in your community.
 If anything, they could provide you with a second legal opinion in your case or even supplement your court-appointed attorney.
 They could also start working for you before a court-appointed attorney is named.
 Having a strong legal team in place could change the outcome in your case.
-Get a free case review today.